undaldotorg/undal/ci/README.md

 ### Cache

-In order to avoid rebuilding all dependencies for each build, the binaries are cached and reused when possible.
+In order to avoid rebuilding all dependencies for each build, the binaries are cached and re-used when possible.
 Changes in the dependency-generator will trigger cache-invalidation and rebuilds as necessary.